Let me say upfront that I have a serious love-hate relationship with Facebook. I know, I know, it’s pathological to spend the energy hating a website.

 Do I Answer Questions On My Websites?

-I do on DougGreensGarden.
+I do on all three of my websites – you can find them on the sidebar at DougGreensGarden.
 But it’s hit and miss.
-If a reader asks for clarification on a post, I tend to answer.
+If a reader asks for clarification on a post, I may answer.
 If readers don’t read the post or do a search but post questions on any post, I tend to delete.

 Yeah, I know.
 It sounds rather unfriendly.
 But the honest truth is garden websites can take a great deal of time and effort and don’t make much money (less than $3/1000 visitors with advertising and you can do the math to see how much time it takes to write an answer and how many visitors it takes to pay for that time.)